derhass/olmappy/README.md

 #### CONFIGURATION:

 The following configuration values are present:
-* `mapPath`: The path to the Overload maps, default: `/usr/share/Revival/Overload/`.
+* `mapPath`: The path to the Overload maps, default: `"/usr/share/Revival/Overload/"`.
 Note that this path may not be writable by the user by default.
 You have been warned.
-* `mapServer`: The map server, default: `https://overloadmaps.com`.
+* `mapServer`: The map server, default: `"https://overloadmaps.com"`.
-* `mapServerListURL`: The URL of the JSON map list on the server, default: `/data/all.json`.
+* `mapServerListURL`: The URL of the JSON map list on the server, default: `"/data/all.json"`.
 * `logLevel`: Controls the verbosity from 0 (only errors) to 3 (debug messages), default: `2` (information).
 * `filenameCaseSensitive`: Treat filenames as case sensitive, default: `False` for compatibility with Windows.
 * `filterCaseSensitive`: Treat filters as case sensitive, default: `False` for convenience.
 Note that the `--filename` filter will only betreated as case-sensitive if both `filenameCaseSensitive` and `filterCaseSensitive` are enabled.
 * `removeUnknownMaps`: When importing maps, remove all not present on the server, default: `False`.
 * `autoImport`: Before updating, also run import, default: `True`.
-* `configFile`: The path to the configuration file, default: `$HOME/.config/olmappy.json`.
+* `configFile`: The path to the configuration file, default: `"$HOME/.config/olmappy.json"`.
 This option is not written to the configfile, it is only used via `--set` to specify the location of the config file for loading / writing.
+* `verifyCertificates`: For the HTTPS download: Set to 'False' to not verify the certificates (not recommended!), default: `True`.
+* `certificateBundle`: For HTTPS download: Use the specified certificate bundle file for root (and maybe intermediate) certificates, default: `""` (use the urllib3 default).
+I provided an example bundle with just the certificates needed to access https://overloadmaps.com in `certs/overloadmaps-bundle-2021-09.pem` (but don't trust me).

 Use `WRITECONFIG` to generate the initial config file, and edit the values as you please.